Kanban-Zai/kanban-zai-version-1.0/core.md

 Any person may be designated as pan including guests.

+Guests who temporarily become pan also become official team members and must be rostered and removed from the roster when their term ends.

 * Panning is an auditable event.
 * Re-Panning is also auditable.